The Flawed RFP: A Time Sink in the Digital Age

 Deliverable: Interview and Demo Scores

-6. Conduct References
+6. Check References

 Deliverable: Reference Call Notes